datacamp/pythonwhat/README.md

 # No error: x is defined in both student and solution process

 s.check_object('x').has_equal_value()
-# Throws error, because value of x is not the same
+# TestFail: Check the variable `x`.
+Unexpected expression value: expected `4`, got `5`.

 # Debugging state
 s._state               # access state object
-dir(s._state)          # list all attributes of the state object s._state.student_code  # access attribute of state object
+dir(s._state)          # list all attributes of the state object s._state.student_code  # access student_code of state object
 ```

-To include an SCT in a DataCamp course, visit https://authoring.datacamp.com.
+To learn how to include an SCT in a DataCamp course, visit https://authoring.datacamp.com.

 ## Run tests